amit-sawhney/amazon-product-relation-analysis/final_project_proposal.md

 A fully loaded graph will look similar to what we covered in class with an adjacency list.
 There will be a vertex map of linked lists.
 Each linked list node head will be a vertex, which is a product on Amazon.
 With the corresponding nodes being the directional edges to each other vertex (ie. this product in the linked list was frequently bought with this other item).
 If an vertex i is connected to vertex j, then this denotes that the item i, is frequently bought together with item j, and this is not necessarily a bidirectional relationship.

-The edges will have a weight, where the edge weight is derived from 1/(number of outgoing incident edges).
-This helps us to solve the leading question about the item that is the precursor to the most items bought with it.

 ## Graph Algorithms
 ### DFS
 We will use DFS traversals to store the final graph into a file.
 The input will just be the starting node on the graph that we want to start our traversal from.
 The output will just be a file output illustrating the structure of our graph.